Fyve-Labs/wifi-connect/README.md

 [ModMyPi](http://bit.ly/1gY3IHF)           | Ralink RT3070
 [ThePiHut](http://bit.ly/1LfkCgZ)          | Ralink RT5370

-It has also been successfully tested with the onboard WiFi on a Raspberry Pi 3.
+It has also been successfully tested with the onboard WiFi on a Raspberry Pi 3 and a Raspberry Pi 5.

 Given these results, it is probable that most dongles with *Atheros* or *Ralink* chipsets will work.